 Pork roast from I Heart Umami

 Tender, pull-apart pork is something you can’t go wrong with.
 It’s a super cheap cut of meat that yields a lot of food, so this keeps you in your budget whether you’re feeding a few or a lot.
-This is a great Dutch oven recipe, but it would be just as easy for the crock pot or Instant Pot.
+This is a great Dutch oven recipe, but it would be just as easy for the crockpot or Instant Pot.

 Chicken thighs are much more affordable than chicken breast or whole chicken, and they are also much tastier, in my opinion.
-Bake a tray of succulent thighs and serve with a beautiful herby sauce or your favourite paleo friendly cranberry sauce.
+Bake a tray of succulent thighs and serve with a beautiful herby sauce or your favourite paleo-friendly cranberry sauce.

 Pork cutlets or pork chops are another budget-friendly protein I love to serve at a dinner table.
-You can marinate the pork in what are actually very Christmas inspired flavours of orange and spices a day ahead of dinner, then grill them just before service as they take no time at all.
+You can marinate the pork in what are actually very Christmas inspired flavours of orange and spices a day ahead of dinner, then grill them just before serving as they take no time at all.
 Serve a dozen or two of pork cutlets in a large serving platter, surrounded with orange slices and some dried cranberries over the top.

 Value for money paleo side dishes

 Just as important are the side dishes.
 It’s what keeps people going back for seconds.
 You need a little bit of everything, and there’s no stopping until you taste it all.
 Keep it simple while still showing up with a superstar side recipe.

 With two main ingredients – cauliflower and sweet potatoes – and a few spices you likely already have in your pantry, this festive mash is super affordable and easy to make.
 It’s a perfect side dish that goes with pretty much any protein or main dish.